yoeran/e-missions.nl/src/custom-data/topics/en/blockchain.md

     todo: o	Wait for the introduction of the Proof-of-Stake verification method before developing blockchain based applications
 body_addendum_text: >-
-  **Did you know the blockchain industry alone could produce enough CO2 to result in a 2 degrees global warming?**
+  **Did you know the blockchain industry alone could be responsible for enough CO2 to result in a 2 degrees global warming?**

   The numbers are really astounding and quite frightening as well.
 If blockchain remains based on the Proof-of-Work principle it could end up causing enough CO2 emissions to be solely responsible for rising temperatures.
 Already now, a single Non-Fungible Token (NFT) release consumes more electricity in 10 seconds than a house in a year.
 And the two biggest blockchains on the net, Bitcoin and Ethereum, together consume more energy per year than Spain or Mexico.